Winner Take All (short story)

 "Winner Take All" is a Sailor Steve Costigan short story by Robert E. Howard.
 It was originally published in the July 1930 issue of Fight Stories.
 Howard earned $80 for the sale of this story which is now in the public domain.

-It is also known as "Sucker Fight" after being published under that name in the Winter 1939-1940 issue of Fight Stories, with the authorship attributed to the pseudonym Mark Adams.
+It is also known as "Sucker Fight" after being published under that name in the Winter 1939–1940 issue of Fight Stories, under the pen name Mark Adams.